-In accordance with the Company's Constitution, any Director appointed during the year is required to retire and seek re-election by shareholders at the following AGM immediately after their appointment and that one third (1/3) of the Board members are required to retire at every AGM and be subject to re-election by shareholders.
-All Directors, including the Managing Director shall retire from office at least once in every three (3) years but shall be eligible for re-election.
+In accordance with the Company's Constitution, any Director appointed during the year is required to retire and seek for re-election by shareholders at the following AGM immediately after their appointment and that one third (1/3) of the Board members are required to retire at every AGM and seek for re-election by shareholders.
+All Directors, including the Managing Director shall retire from office at least once in every three (3) years and shall be eligible for re-election.

-Pursuant to the Constitution of the Company, Madam Lin Chen, Jui-Fen ("Madam Lin") and Mr Yek Siew Liong ("Mr Yek") will retire by rotation at the Twenty-Eighth ("28th") AGM of the Company and had offered themselves for re-election.
-The Directors standing for re-election at the forthcoming 28th AGM and collectively agrees that they meet the criteria of character, experience, integrity, competence and time to effectively discharge their respective roles as Directors.
+Pursuant to Clause 96 of the Company's Constitution, Mr Lin, Chin-Hung ("Mr Lin") and Mr Toh Seng Thong ("Mr Toh") will retire by rotation at the Twenty-Ninth ("29th") AGM of the Company and had offered themselves for re-election.
+The Directors standing for re-election at the forthcoming 29th AGM and collectively agrees that they meet the criteria of character, experience, integrity, competence and time to effectively discharge their respective roles as Directors.
 The NC had also conducted the fit and proper assessment on the Directors who are subject to re-election at the forthcoming AGM and was satisfied with the outcome of the assessments.